A Farm for Two Centuries. This stone farmhouse was built in 1769. This museum reflects the life of the Bull-Jackson family spanning over 200 years.

-Visit Hill-Hold museum and see what life was like on a Hudson Valley farm in the 1830’s.
-This was still the era of candlelight, fireplace heat, homegrown food and homespun clothing.
-The stone farmhouse was built in 1769 with wide plank floors, handsome paneling and huge fireplaces.
+Visit Hill-Hold museum and see what life was like on a Hudson Valley farm in the 1830s.
+This was still the era of candlelight, fireplace heat, homegrown food, and homespun clothing.
+The stone farmhouse was built in 1769 with wide plank floors, handsome paneling, and huge fireplaces.

 The Hill-Hold farm served the Bull-Jackson family for more than two hundred years.
 Now visitors are welcome to tour the farm.
-As we wander through Orange County, reveling in its rolling farmland scenery, we can go back to when the early Americans brought gracious living and energetic husbandry to this unique part of the Hudson Valley.
+As we wander through Orange County, reveling in its rolling farmland scenery, we can go back to when the early Americans brought the gracious living and energetic husbandry to this unique part of the Hudson Valley.

 In the 1830’s, parts of the interior were refurbished.
 A large wing was added at the rear.
 Still a later generation in 1928 added central heat and modern plumbing.
 Through its more than two centuries of occupancy, the Brick House has retained its beautiful rural setting, but it has evolved from a gentlemen’s farm to a country estate.

 Today’s visitors will find the Brick House not restored to another era, but still retaining many of the changes and improvements that seven generations have created.
 Original Chippendale furnishings are still in place.
 The result is a very unusual and special kind of museum, as lived in by Charles B. Hill, Jr. and his family.